Annual OECD Guidance Due Diligence Report

 • Communication of our ethical and sustainable sourcing policy to our suppliers, employees, and customers, and internal monitoring of our performance to these standards.

-• According to our internal as well as standard’s requirements we keep all records of due diligence program at least 5 years in electronic system basis.
+• According to our internal as well as standard’s requirements we keep all records of due diligence program at least 5 years in an electronic system.

-• NPM Silmet would work with suppliers to mitigate any risks that are identified or terminate business with suppliers that do not work with us to address risks in a timely manner.
+• NPM Silmet works with suppliers to mitigate any risks that are identified or terminate business with suppliers that do not work with us to address risks in a timely manner.

 • NPM Silmet assesses any new source of tantalum, suppliers, or transportation routes against the following resources to identify Conflict-Affected and High-Risk Areas (CAHRAs) as outlined in Table 1.